iejMac/video2dataset/README.md

 video2dataset supports several distributors.
 * multiprocessing which spawns a process pool and use these local processes for downloading
 * pyspark which spawns workers in a spark pool to do the downloading
+* slurm which starts separate worker nodes

 multiprocessing is a good option for downloading on one machine, and as such it is the default.
 Pyspark lets video2dataset use many nodes, which makes it as fast as the number of machines.
 It can be particularly useful if downloading datasets with more than a billion image.
 Here's an [example](https://github.com/iejMac/video2dataset/blob/main/examples/distributed_spark.md) for how we used pyspark distributed mode to download 40M videos with metadata.
+If you have access to a slurm cluster it is more comfortable to use than pyspark but not everyone does.

 ### pyspark configuration

 In order to use video2dataset with pyspark, you will need to do this:
 1. `pip install pyspark`
-2. use the `--distributor pyspark` option
+2. set `distributor: pyspark` in your config
-3. tweak the `--subjob_size 1000` option: this is the number of images to download in each subjob.
+3. tweak the `subjob_size: 1000` option in your config.
+This is the number of videos to download in each subjob.
 Increasing it will mean a longer time of preparation to put the feather files in the temporary dir, a shorter time will mean sending less shards at a time to the pyspark job.

 By default a local spark session will be created.
 You may want to create a custom spark session depending on your specific spark cluster.